Liduvo/streaming-platform-content-analysis/README.md

-# streaming-platform-content-analysis
-Analyzing content volume and release trends across major streaming platforms.
 # 🎬 Streaming Platform Content Analysis

-A comparative data analysis of Netflix, Disney+, and Amazon Prime Video
+**A comparative data analysis of Netflix, Disney+, and Amazon Prime Video**

-# 📌 Project Overview
+## 📌 Project Overview
 This project analyzes and compares the content libraries of Netflix, Disney+, and Amazon Prime Video using real-world datasets.
 The goal is to understand how each platform’s content strategy has evolved over time and whether they focus more on movies or TV shows.

-# 📊 Datasets
+## 📊 Datasets
 The project uses three publicly available datasets:

-netflix_titles.csv
+- netflix_titles.csv

-disney_plus_titles.csv
+- disney_plus_titles.csv

-amazon_prime_titles.csv
+- amazon_prime_titles.csv

 Each dataset contains the following main fields:

-title
+- title

-type (Movie / TV Show)
+- type (Movie / TV Show)

-release_year
+- release_year

-country
+- country

-director
+- director

-cast
+- cast

-# 🛠 Technologies Used
+## 🛠 Technologies Used

-Python
+- Python

-Pandas
+- Pandas

-NumPy
+- NumPy

-# 🔍 Analysis Performed
+## 🔍 Analysis Performed

-The following analyses were conducted:

-1️⃣ Platform Content Size
+### 1. Platform Content Size
 The total number of movies and TV shows available on each platform was calculated.

-2️⃣ Yearly Content Growth
+### 2. Yearly Content Growth

-For titles released from 2015 onwards, the number of new titles added each year was analyzed for:
+For titles released from 2015 onwards, the number of new titles added each year was analyzed for Netflix, Disney+, and Amazon Prime Video.

-Netflix

-Disney+

-Amazon Prime Video

-3️⃣ Movies vs TV Shows
+### 3. Movies vs TV Shows
 The ratio of movies to TV shows was calculated for each platform to identify their content focus.

-4️⃣ United States Market Focus
+### 4. United States Market Focus

-Only titles available in the United States were filtered to analyze how each platform targets the U.S. market.
+Only titles available in the United States were filtered to

-# 🧠 Methods Used

-The following data processing techniques were used:

-Merging multiple datasets using concat

-Handling missing values

-Grouping data by platform and release year

-Calculating content ratios

-Creating pivot tables for comparison